saylordotorg/course_cs304/Unit08.md

+---
+layout: default
+title: "CS304: Compilers"
+course_description: "A detailed introduction to programming language translation, including the functions and general organization of compiler design and interpreters.
+Focuses on the study of syntax, semantics, ambiguities, procedures replication, iteration, and recursion in these languages."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Code Generation** <span id="8"></span>
 *This unit is closely related to Unit 7, where the emphasis was on representation of data structures needed for run-time.
 While there will